Ibukun-Ogunnaike/Ibukun_Ogunnaike_Portfolio/README.md

 # Ibukunoluwa Ogunnaike
 *Astute and result-driven Data Science Enthusiast, strong analytical competence.
-Skilled in data visualization and analysis with Tableau and PowerBI.Strong proficiency in Python libraries including numpy, pandas, matplotlib to perform data analysis.
+Skilled in data visualization and analysis with Tableau and PowerBI.
+Strong proficiency in Python libraries including numpy, pandas, matplotlib to perform data analysis.
 Seeks to analyze practical business and organizational challenges and develop working solutions through improved skills in data science.*